Applying for Medicare

 Use SSA.gov to find the location of the social security nearest to you, so you know exactly where to go.
 You will need a form to apply for Medicare Part A & B. It will also contain other necessary information, such as Medicare Supplemental Insurance.

 The good news is that you don’t have to go it alone!
-Florida Medicare Agency will assign you your own expert on Medicare.
+Florida Health Agency will assign you your own expert on Medicare.
 They will help you weigh the benefits of using Medicare as your primary.

 Get Your Free Copy of the “Ultimate Medicare Quick Reference Guide” from Florida Medicare Agency!